tpoisot/ms_proba_networks/ms/maintext.md

 approach is different from using *weighted* networks, in that it answers a completely different question.
 Probabilistic networks describe the probability that any interaction will happen, whereas weighted networks describe the effect of the interaction when it happens.
+Although there are several measures for *quantitative* networks [@bers02], in which interactions happen but with different outcomes, these are not relevant for probabilistic networks, which require to account for the fact that interactions are probabilistic event, *i.e.* they display a variance that will cascade up to the network level.
 Actually, the weight of each interaction is best viewed as a second modeling step, focusing only on the non-zero cases (*i.e.* the interactions that are realized); this is similar to the method now frequently used in species distribution models, where the species presence is modeled first, and its abundance second, using a (possibly) different set of predictors [@boul12a].

 ## Direct properties